conedevelopment/root-site-eleventy/src/docs/extensions/bazar.md

 Discount::disable();
 ```

-> Note, when disabling discounts, the previously set discounts won't be updated or recalculated.
-They stay untouched.
+{% notification %}Note, when disabling discounts, the previously set discounts won't be updated or recalculated.
+They stay untouched.{% endnotification %}